 What the Renters’ Rights Bill Means for Landlords and Tenants

-The Renters’ Rights Bill is a major piece of housing legislation set to reshape the private rented sector.
+The Renters’ Rights Bill was given Royal Assent on 27th October 2025, meaning it will now become law.
+It is a major piece of housing legislation set to reshape the private rented sector.
 It aims to give tenants stronger protections while providing landlords with clearer expectations and processes.

 What the Renters’ Rights Bill Means for Landlords and Tenants